-You are invited to attend the Annual Meeting of Shareholders of PMC Commercial Trust (the "Meeting"), to be held at 17950 Preston Road, Suite 600, Dallas, Texas, on Saturday, June 12, 2010, at 8:00 a.m., Central Daylight Time.
-The purpose of the Meeting is to vote on the following proposals:
+You are cordially invited to attend the Annual Meeting of Shareholders of PMC Commercial Trust (the "Meeting"), to be held at 17950 Preston Road, Suite 270, Dallas, Texas, on Friday, June 14, 2013, at 9:00 a.m., Central Daylight Time.
+The purpose of the Meeting is as follows:

-Proposal 1: To elect the five trust managers nominated in the proxy statement to serve for a one-year term, and until their successors are elected and qualified.

-Proposal 2: To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2010.
+- 1. To elect the five trust managers nominated in the proxy statement to serve for a one-year term, and until their successors are elected and qualified. - 2.
+To approve, by an advisory vote, executive compensation. - 3.
+To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013. - 4.
+To transact such other business as may properly come before the Meeting and any postponement(s) or adjournment(s) thereof.

-In addition, we will ask you to consider and vote on one shareholder proposal for an independent Chairman of the Board that is opposed by our Board of Trust Managers, as described on pages 33-34 in the accompanying Proxy Statement.

-The Board of Trust Managers has fixed the close of business on April 16, 2010 as the record date for determining shareholders entitled to notice of and to vote at the Meeting.
-A form of proxy card and a copy of our annual report to shareholders for the fiscal year ended December 31, 2009 are enclosed with this notice of Meeting and proxy statement.
+The Board of Trust Managers has fixed the close of business on April 15, 2013 as the record date for determining shareholders entitled to notice of and to vote at the Meeting.
+A form of proxy card and a copy of our annual report to shareholders for the fiscal year ended December 31, 2012 are enclosed with this notice of Meeting and proxy statement.